-Bosutinib PK parameters following a single dose administration will be estimated from the concentration time profiles using non-compartmental methods as data permit.
-The various PK parameters to be assessed in this study, their definition, and method of determination are outlined in Table 5.
-In all cases, actual PK sampling times will be used in the derivation of PK parameters.
+PK parameters for bosutinib following single dose administration will be derived from the concentration time profiles using non-compartmental methods as data permit.
+The various bosutinib PK parameters to be assessed in this study; their definition, and method of

 Table 5.
 Definitions of PK Parameters